 For many years, access to a lower-cost resource was the primary motivator for offshoring.
 An article published by Campaign Live highlighted how Nestlé was able to reduce production costs by as much as 80% using offshore production partners.
 For creative and artwork, production and digital work, using an offshore production partner can make significant savings for in-house agencies without any loss in quality.

 Besides significant cost savings, it’s important to realize that there is a range of additional business challenges that are motivations for in-house studios to start their offshore search.
+In a survey conducted by EKCS in November 2021, over half of IHAs said it was difficult to find time for creative work.
 The benefits of modern production outsourcing include:

 - being able to meet tight deadlines for campaigns